 Yaron Peleg teaches Modern Hebrew Literature at Cambridge University; Naomi Gryn is a writer and filmmaker; the third judge, Leon Yudkin, a Hebrew scholar, former lecturer at Manchester University and UCL and the author of 13 books, died suddenly last summer and Lucy Silver, co-chair of the Jewish Book Council, took his place.

-In 2010, first prize was awarded to Peter Cole for his extraordinary collection of medieval poetry: The Dream of the Poem: Hebrew Poetry from Muslim and Christian Spain 950-1492 (Princeton University Press 2007).
+In 2010, the first Risa Domb/Porjes prize was awarded to Peter Cole for his extraordinary collection of medieval poetry: The Dream of the Poem: Hebrew Poetry from Muslim and Christian Spain 950-1492 (Princeton University Press 2007).
 Evan Fallenberg was runner-up for his superb translation of Beaufort (Vintage Books 2009), Ron Leshem’s award-winning novel about soldiers situated in a remote outpost in Southern Lebanon.

 Prize judges were Tamar Drukker, Gabriel Josipovici and Tsila Ratner.